Washington 'sanctuary' law means Gov. Inslee should step down or be held in contempt, arrested, sheriff says

 Washington state Gov. Jay Inslee should step down, be held in contempt or arrested for approving a "sanctuary" law, according to the Spokane County sheriff.

-Sheriff Ozzie Knezovich told host Harris Faulkner on "Outnumbered Overtime" that Inslee took the same oath of office that he did, promising to respect federal law.
+Sheriff Ozzie Knezovich told host Harris Faulkner on "Outnumbered Overtime" Inslee took the same oath of office that he did, promising to respect federal law.

 "You're saying [Inslee] is committing a crime, basically," Faulkner said.